 To fill this infrastructure gap, Amazon Redshift brings a fully managed cloud solution for modern data warehouses.
-It delivers a massive parallel processing architecture and uses a columnar data store that can aggregate and analyze large amounts of data.
+It delivers a massive parallel processing data warehouse architecture and uses a columnar data store that can aggregate and analyze large amounts of data.
 It enables faster performance - no matter how much data.
-That’s why Amazon Redshift has become the solution of choice for companies like: Nokia that moved its high data usage activity to Redshift and now runs queries two times faster.
-And, VivaKi that loaded 10 terabytes of data in only six hours with Redshift.
+That’s why Amazon with its Redshift columnar storage has become the solution of choice for companies like: Nokia that moved its high data usage activity to Redshift and now runs queries two times faster.
+And, VivaKi that loaded 10 terabytes of data in only six hours with Redshift architecture.

 In this article, we’ll provide a step-by-step sample procedure for how to migrate your MySQL to Redshift.

 Amazon Redshift has provided a very good solution for today’s issues and beyond.
 As you’ve probably experienced, MySQL only takes you so far.
 It’s not designed to cope with your data scaling, data consistency, query performance, or analytics on large amounts of data.
 Redshift is built to handle large scale data analytics.
 Plus, it’s cost effective, especially compared to other analytics-specific databases like Hive and Impala.

 Redshift handles analytics better than BigQuery?
 Whaaat?

 Before jumping into action, let’s understand these Redshift differences from MySQL: